akkartik/mu/Readme.md

 1. Open source projects become easier for outsiders to comprehend, since they can more confidently try out changes with the knowledge that they'll get rapid feedback if they break something.
-As a consequence, they become more *rewrite-friendly*: it's easier to leave your project's historical accidents and other baggage behind if you can be confident of not causing regressions.
+As a result projects become more *rewrite-friendly*: it's easier to leave your project's historical accidents and other baggage behind if you can be confident of not causing regressions.